hrbigelow/opcheck/introduction.md

 stubs to allow the inner graph structure to be self-contained while still participating in the combinatorial generation process.

+Once a set of Index dimensions is generated from inside the `ArgMutations` node, it uses these dimensions along with argument signatures to construct full argument shapes by concatenation.
+This is the inverse process of the `IndexUsage` inference shown above.

+    { 'b': [10, 5, 2], 'k': [9], 'i': [100, 100, 100] }   # from Dimensions graph
+    { 'input': 'bki', 'filters': ... }                    # from Sig node

+the `ArgMutations` node will construct:

+    { 'input': [10, 5, 2, 9, 100, 100, 100], 'filters': ... } # yielded by `ArgMutations`

+by concatenating the dimensions according to the signature.
+It will also apply Inserts and Deletes and yield these shapes separately.
+In addition, it will also create point 'mutations' of individual dimensions.
+These mutations are important to generate faulty test cases to test the error message generation and Exception behavior.

+Meanwhile, the dtype generation process involves `DTypeIndiv(input)`, `DTypeEquate(filters)` and `DTypesNotImpl`, which mirror the inference process.
+`DTypeIndiv(input)` generates valid (and a subset of invalid) dtypes for the 'input' tensor according to the schema.
+The valid types were declared as `int32`, `float*` and `bfloat16`, all of which are yielded.
+Then, the node will generate a budget of up to `--max_dtype_err` additional invalid dtypes, randomly generated from a known random seed.

+The `DTypeEquate(filters)` node simply generates the matching dtype as it receives.
+It too will generate a randomly chosen non-matching dtype as well, according to the quota.

+Finally, the `DTypesNotImpl` node applies a matching rule to the combination of dtypes, as well as in this case the output of `IndexRanks` and `Layout` nodes.
+If the combination is flagged by the rule (i.e. known to be not implemented by TensorFlow), then a current error count is tallied.
+If this count exceeds a given budget, it will not be yielded.

+In this way, the total number of errors contained in any generated input can be capped during the generation process.

+Finally, the Args node constructs symbolic `oparg.OpArg` objects.
+These can be of different types.
+The `oparg.DataTensorArg` stores the dtype and shape, and serves as a stub for later generating an actual tensor.
+A complete map of `arg_name => OpArg` is yielded from the `Args` node, and the whole output is accessible as a generator
+using:

+    op.generate_args(rand_seed)

 # TODO: Extra notes under construction

 And suppose that it accepts even, non-negative integers.
 If given an odd or negative